ibbles/LearningUnrealEngine/UPROPERTY.md

 Specifiers can be added to the `UPROPERTY` macro to change the way it behaves within Unreal Editor.
 The following are some of the specifiers available to the `UPROPERTY` macro:

-- `BlueprintReadOnly` Blueprints can read, but not write, the property.
+- `BlueprintReadOnly` Blueprint Visual Scripts can read, but not write, the property.
-- `BlueprintReadWrite` Blueprints can both read and write the property.
+- `BlueprintReadWrite` Blueprint Visual Scripts can both read and write the property.
 - `Category` The category/section/submenu to put the property in in the property editor / Details Panel.
 - `EditFixedSize` Only for arrays.
 The elements can be edited, but the number of elements if fixed.
 - `EditInline` Only for pointers.
 The properties of the pointed-to object is shown instead of the pointer.